ie/ie-design-system/README.md

 ##### Accessibility
 - `visually-hidden` mixin to hide elements but still make them available to screenreaders, useful for skip links, transcripts, etc.
-- `focus` and `focus-line` mixins to add a focus border around elements.
+- `focus` and `focus-inline` mixins to add a focus border around elements.

 ###### Tokens
 - `$focus-offset-default` length